s3683007/A2-G2/README.md

             - Staff menu functionality with ability, to log new tickets

 #### Future Versions
-- Tickets are automatically reassigned to a level 2 tech when their severity level is moved from low or medium to high
             - Ticket archive system
-- Reopen closed tickets
+            - Bug fixes

 ### Known Bugs
 - Sometimes technicians do not have the ability to change the status or severity of a ticket.
+- Sometimes all tickets are now shown when finding one to alter status or severity of.

 ## F.A.Q.
 Q. H:\Sprint1-A2G2\A2-G2-main\src does not exist when I run the command in step 10.